 - Polycystic ovaries (visible on an ultrasound)

 While some women may develop cysts on the surface of one or both of their ovaries, it’s important to note that PCOS is more often characterized by excess androgens.

 According to the American College of Obstetrics and Gynecology, PCOS is the leading cause of infertility in women.
 But luckily, it’s also one of the most treatable.

 Additionally, lack of or suboptimal ovulation can lead to progesterone imbalances.
-You may remember from our other blogs that progesterone is only produced by an empty follicle after an egg has been released.
-Lack of progesterone in women with PCOS may cause further hormone imbalance issues, such as low progesterone or estrogen dominance.
+Progesterone is only produced by an empty follicle after an egg has been released and is necessary in order for conception to occur.

 How can Proov help?

-Women with PCOS often have trouble telling if and when they ovulated.
-An imbalance in LH levels means that LH can surge without triggering ovulation, which can make traditional ovulation predictor kits difficult to use.
-Confirming ovulation after it has occurred is often an easier way for women with PCOS to track their cycles.
-This is where Proov can help!
+People with PCOS often have trouble telling if and when they ovulated.
+An imbalance in LH levels means that LH can surge without triggering ovulation or LH can remain elevated throughout the entire cycle.

 Taking actionable steps with Proov results

 We like to see 3-4 positive PdG tests on days 7-10 past peak fertility (with a positive result on 10 DPP) to confirm that successful ovulation did in fact occur.
 If you do not get 3 positive results or do not get a positive result on day 10 past peak fertility, then this could be a sign of “weak” ovulation which could make it more difficult to conceive.